-[0004] Biomedical implant devices are known in the art and are commonly used in the practice of orthopedic, craniofacial and cardiovascular implant surgery.
+Biomedical implant devices are known in the art and are 35 commonly used in the practice of orthopedic, craniofacial and cardiovascular implant surgery.
 These devices may be used for various purposes, such as but not limited to, tissue regeneration and drug or biomolecule delivery.
-Furthermore, stems are also implanted into a body of a patient to support lumens, for example, coronary arteries.
+Furthermore, stems are also implanted into a body of a patient to support 40 lumens, for example, coronary arteries.
 Implant devices include, but are not limited to, scaffolds, such as plates and screws.
-Biomaterials for the construction of implant devices are typically chosen based on their ability to withstand cyclic load-bearing and compatibility with the physiological environment of a human body.
+Biomaterials for the construction of implant devices are typically chosen based on their ability to withstand cyclic load-bearing and compatibility with the physiological 45 environment of a human body.
 Many of these implant devices are traditionally constructed of polymer or metal.
 These materials of construction exhibit good biomechanical properties.
-Metallic biomaterials, in particular, have appropriate properties such as high strength, ductility, fracture toughness, hardness, corrosion resistance, formability, and biocompatibility to make them attractive for most load bearing applications.
-Polymers, such as polyhydroxy acids, polylactic acid (PLA), polyglycolic acid (PGA), and the like, are known as conventional biomaterials, however, in some instances the strength and ductility exhibited by polymers is not as attractive as that demonstrated by metallic biomaterials.
-For example, it is known to use stainless steel or titanium biomedical implants for clinical applications which require load-bearing capacities implant device when it is no longer a medical need.
-However, in some instances, scaffolds constructed of biodegradable polymer have been found to produce acidic degradation byproducts, as well as, low mechanical strength and a lack of osteoconductivity.
+Metallic biomaterials, in particular, have appropriate properties such as high strength, ductility, fracture 50 toughness, hardness, corrosion resistance, formability, and biocompatibility to make them attractive for most load bearing applications.
+Polymers, such as polyhydroxy acids, polylactic acid (PLA), polyglycolic acid (PGA), and the like, are known as conventional biomaterials, however, in 55 some instances the strength and ductility exhibited by polymers is not as attractive as that demonstrated by metallic biomaterials.
+For example, it is known to use stainless steel or titanium biomedical implants for clinical applications which require load-bearing capacities.
+60

+Further, metallic and polymer biomaterials are not biodegradable.
+Thus, there has been an interest and focus to design and develop biodegradable construction materials such that the implant device is capable of degrading over a period of time, e.g., by dissolving in the physiological 65 environment, and therefore, surgery is not required to remove the implant device when it is no longer a medical 2 need.
+However, in some instances, scaffolds constructed of biodegradable polymer have been found to produce acidic degradation by-products, as well as, low mechanical strength and a lack of osteoconductivity.
 Magnesium and magnesium alloys are attractive as biomaterials because magnesium is very lightweight, has a density similar to cortical bone, has an elastic modulus close to natural bone, is essential to human metabolism, is a cofactor for many enzymes, and stabilizes the structures of DNA and RNA.
 Therefore, magnesium-based implants may be degradable in-vivo through simple corrosion and exhibit mechanical properties similar to native bone.